JennoVink/MidiKeyboardSoundboard/README.md

-# Midi Keyboard Soundboard (also known as: Arjan Lubach soundboard, zondag met Lubach soundboard)
+# Midi Keyboard Soundboard (also known as: Arjen Lubach soundboard, zondag met Lubach soundboard)
 Simple WPF desktop app that configures a midi keyboard (or midi pad controller) to be a soundboard.
 Tested with an AKAI LPD 8.

 Feel free to raise issues or create pull requests.